Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

 \section{Flag structures and generalized Dolbeault complexes}

+\numpar[p:conv][Conventions] Throughout, we work in a category of complex super vector spaces equipped with an action of a semisimple Lie group of the form $\C^\times \times G$.
+Here, $G$ will depend on context, may be trivial, and will often be left implicit.
+The action of $\C^\times$ is equivalent to a grading by the integers.
+We refer to this grading as \emph{weight}, to emphasize that it is not a cohomological grading.
+The monoidal structure on this category is the one on super vector spaces; signs are thus determined by the $\Z/2$ grading and are independent of the weight.

-Throughout, we work in the category of graded super vector spaces, often equipped with a $G$-action.
-The grading and the parity are independent; thus, an object is graded by $\Z \times \Z/2$, and the $\Z/2$ factor determines the monoidal structure.
-We will also consider cochain complexes; these are then equipped with three integer gradings, called cohomological degree, weight grading, and intrinsic parity, and the Koszul sign is determined by the totalization of cohomological degree and intrinsic parity.
+We will also consider cochain complexes of objects in this category.
+These are then equipped with two integer gradings (by cohomological degree and weight), as well as a $\Z/2$-grading by intrinsic parity.
+The Koszul sign is determined by the sum of cohomological degree and intrinsic parity, modulo two.
 Our conventions are always cohomological.